‘Bridgerton’ season 3: Release date, plot details, cast, and more

 Each new season of Bridgerton focuses on the romance of different siblings of the family.

 To that effect, season 3 promises to focus on the captivating love story between Lady Penelope Featherington and Colin Bridgerton.
-Drawing inspiration from Romancing Mister Bridgerton by Julia Quinn, the season opens with Penelope abandoning her longtime crush on Colin due to his hurtful comments.
-As their paths cross again, viewers are treated to a tale of mentorship, self-discovery and the complexities of friendship turning into something more.
+Drawing inspiration from Romancing Mister Bridgerton by Julia Quinn, the third season should likely open with Penelope abandoning her longtime crush on Colin due to his hurtful comments.
+As their paths cross again, viewers will be treated to a tale of mentorship, self-discovery and the complexities of friendship turning into something more.

 Interestingly, the third season is based on the fourth instalment in Quinn’s book series rather than the third novel, An Offer From A Gentleman, which focuses on the second Bridgerton brother, Benedict.